Nanny Taxes in Washington, D.C.

 For live-in domestic workers, the work agreement must include a description of the type and value of lodging provided, time of sleeping period, and personal time allotment.

-Washington D.C.’s human rights law has been amended to remove the exception for household employees from the protections of the law.
-It is now illegal to discriminate against domestic workers based on protected traits including age, color, disability, gender identity and expression, national origin, personal appearance, race, religion, sex, and sexual orientation.
-The law also provides protection against sexual harassment in the workplace.
+Washington D.C.’s human rights law has been amended to remove the exception for household employees from the law’s protections.
+It is now illegal to discriminate against domestic workers based on protected traits, including age, color, disability, gender identity and expression, national origin, personal appearance, race, religion, sex, and sexual orientation.
+The law also protects against sexual harassment in the workplace.

 Washington D.C.’s occupational safety and health law was also updated to remove language that excluded domestic workers from the law’s protections.